 Person showing how to make peanut butter protein balls step by step.

-• Combine the ingredients: In a large bowl, add peanut butter, honey, water, flaxseed, oats, protein powder, salt and mix well with spatula to combine.
-Then refrigerate for 20 minutes to thicken the mixture.
+2. Combine and chill: In a large bowl, add peanut butter, honey, water, flaxseed, oats, protein powder, salt and mix well with spatula to combine.
+Refrigerate the mixture for at least 20 minutes.
+This is a crucial step that allows the oats and protein powder to hydrate, making the balls much easier to roll.

 Tips for Best Results